pydata/patsy/doc/quickstart.rst

    dmatrix("x1 + x2", data)

 We'll use dmatrix for the rest of the examples, since seeing the outcome matrix over and over would get boring.
-The metadata is stored in an extra attribute called ``.design_info``, which is a :class:`DesignInfo` object you can explore at your leisure:
+This matrix's metadata is stored in an extra attribute called ``.design_info``, which is a :class:`DesignInfo` object you can explore at your leisure:

 .. ipython::